It is really helpful if your file includes at least one piece of “Objective Medical Evidence.”

 Will my tests prove I am disabled?

 🍑 Other tests mean little or nothing on their own.
 For example, abnormal blood work means . . . you got abnormal blood work.
 Many people with abnormal blood work can still walk, sit, stand, bend, lift, think, focus, remember, and work full-time jobs.
-However, blood work can be a huge help if your doctor includes these results in an RFC form or doctor’s letter or if you collect other evidence to prove that you can’t work and function.
+However, blood work can be a huge help if your doctor includes these results in an RFC form or doctor’s letter.

 Will test results help without my doctor’s support?